awsdocs/aws-cloudhsm-user-guide/doc_source/ssl-offload-prerequisites-windows.md

 1. After the installation is complete, choose **Close**\.

-After you complete these steps, go to [Step 2: Create a Certificate Signing Request \(CSR\) and Certificate](ssl-offload-windows-create-csr-and-certificate.md)\.
+After you complete these steps, go to [Step 2: Create a certificate signing request \(CSR\) and certificate](ssl-offload-windows-create-csr-and-certificate.md)\.